 Import Google’s track IDs from your Google library

-- when you upload your tracks, Google assign their own ID’s to your tracks
+- when you upload your tracks to Google, they will assign their own (hidden) ID’s to your tracks

-Before AlbumPlays can place one of your tracks into a Google playlist, it needs to know the Google ID for the track.
+Before AlbumPlays can place one of your tracks or albums into a Google playlist, it needs to know the IDs by which they are identified at Google.

-This is achieved by AlbumPlays importing the dictionary of all tracks from your Google library, and then matching those dictionary entries against the tracks indexed by your MediaMonkey database.
-This matching task is achieved by comparing the tags (Album, Track, Artist & AlbumArtist names) in your Google library against those in your MediaMonkey database.
+This is achieved by AlbumPlays importing the dictionary of tracks within your Google library.
+It then matches those dictionary entries against the tracks in your MediaMonkey database.
+This is done by comparing the tags (Album, Track, Artist & AlbumArtist names) from your Google library against those in your MediaMonkey database.

-The size and difficulty of this task will be somewhere within a range from a simple fully automated process, to requiring quite a lot of work for you to do.
+The size and difficulty of this task will be somewhere within a range from a simple fully automated process, to requiring quite a lot of assistance from yourself.
 The point at which your library sits within this range depends upon:

 - the size of your Google library

-- the degree of conformity between Google’s and your track tags
+- the degree of conformity between Google’s and your own track tags

-- the amount of tracks, which you don’t own, that are included in your Google library … these tracks will not be in your MediaMonkey library, so we don’t need them, but the issue is that a great number of such tracks, which can never be matched against your MediaMonkey database, may obscure those of your own tracks which would match except for some tagging difference between your version and Google’s
+- the amount of tracks, that you don’t own, but which are included in your Google library … these tracks will not be in your MediaMonkey database, so we don’t need them, but the issue is that a great number of such tracks, which can never be matched against your MediaMonkey database, may obscure those of your own tracks which would match except for some tagging difference between you and Google

-AlbumPlays employs fuzzy logic during the matching process to assist with small tag differences.
+This is not as problematic as it sounds, as AlbumPlays has grown to very good a tag matching, and employs fuzzy logic during the matching process to assist with small tag differences.
 It also has quite a few tools to assist with resolving tag differences which defeat the fuzzy logic.

 The matching tools are described here and here, where they are documented for the purpose of importing historic scrobbles to seed AlbumPlays’ play history.
 You need to read those User Guide sections if you have mismatches to deal with.